-Name Age Office Held Since Hans Vestberg 57 Chairman and Chief Executive Officer 2019 Matthew D. Ellis 51 Executive Vice President and Chief Financial Officer 2016 Samantha Hammock 44 Executive Vice President and Chief Human Resources Officer 2021 Kyle Malady 55 Executive Vice President and President - Global Networks & Technology 2022 Rima Qureshi 58 Executive Vice President and Chief Strategy Officer 2017 Sowmyanarayan Sampath 46 Executive Vice President and Group CEO - Verizon Business 2022 Craig L. Silliman 55 Executive Vice President and President - Verizon Global Services 2023 Anthony T. Skiadas 54 Senior Vice President and Controller 2013 Vandana Venkatesh 51 Executive Vice President and General Counsel 2022
+Name Age Office Held Since Hans Vestberg 58 Chairman and Chief Executive Officer 2019 Samantha Hammock 45 Executive Vice President and Chief Human Resources Officer 2021 Kyle Malady 56 Executive Vice President and Group CEO - Verizon Business 2023 Joseph Russo 50 Executive Vice President and President - Global Networks and Technology 2023 Sowmyanarayan Sampath 47 Executive Vice President and Group CEO - Verizon Consumer 2023 Craig Silliman 56 Executive Vice President and President - Verizon Global Services 2023 Anthony Skiadas 55 Executive Vice President and Chief Financial Officer 2023 Mary-Lee Stillwell 50 Senior Vice President and Controller 2023 Vandana Venkatesh 52 Executive Vice President and Chief Legal Officer 2022

-Each of the above officers has held the indicated office or other high-level managerial positions with the Company or one of its subsidiaries for at least five years, with the exception of Samantha Hammock, who has been with the Company since 2020.
+Each of the above officers has held the indicated office or other high-level managerial positions with the Company or one of its subsidiaries for at least five years, with the exception of Samantha Hammock and Mary-Lee Stillwell, who have both been with Verizon since 2020.
 Officers are not elected for a fixed term of office and may be removed from office at any time at the discretion of the Board of Directors.

 Samantha Hammock is the Executive Vice President and Chief Human Resources Officer of the Company.
-Ms. Hammock joined the Company in December 2020 as Senior Vice President of Global Talent and began serving in her current role in December 2021.
+Ms. Hammock joined Verizon in December 2020 as Senior Vice President of Global Talent and began serving in her current role in December 2021.
 Prior to joining Verizon, Ms. Hammock spent 14 years at the American Express Company, a globally integrated payments company and provider of credit and charge cards to consumers and businesses around the world, where she served as Head of Talent and Learning from April 2020 to December 2020, Chief Learning Officer from 2017 to April 2020, and Vice President, Leadership Strategy, from 2016 to April 2020.